TIANJIN ZIWIN TECHNOLOGY CO.,LTD.

 When designing such systems, one key decision is selecting the right positioning platform.
 While pan tilt positioners are widely known, many antenna and radar applications do not require full two-axis motion.
 In these cases, a horizontal rotary positioner, also known as an azimuth positioner, often provides a more efficient and robust solution.

-This article explains how to choose the right positioner for antenna and radar systems, and when a single-axis horizontal solution is the better choice.
+This article, provided by Ziwin, explains how to choose the right positioner for antenna and radar systems, and when a single-axis horizontal solution is the better choice.

 Why Directional Control Matters in Antenna and Radar Systems